jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 > － Ian Cooper － TDD where did it all go wrong[^3]

 For an extended period, adding a new class or method was exactly what was driving my tests.
-And it was this idea on testing that made TDD comprehensible.
+Ironically, it was this idea on testing that made TDD comprehensible.

 This commitment found additional reinforcement through the abundance of straightforward examples and tutorials available on writing tests and TDD, all consistently emphasizing explicit code testing.
-The necessity to uphold a specific code coverage percentage further emphasized the importance of thorough testing at the code level, solidifying this foundational principle.

 <b style="color: #3da6b1;">I believe that one should not test code explicitly, most of the time.</b>
 So then naturally, the question arises, what should be tested explicitly if not code?
 ## Behavior First
 Today I no longer let the creation of a method or class drive my tests.
-Instead, I focus on a fundamental question: what guides my tests and why do I write code?
+Instead, I focus on a fundamental question: **why do I write code?**
 I write code because there is always a requirement for a system to behave in a certain way.

 This perspective should guide testing most of the time.
-Tests should stem from the requirements expected to be implemented, not the technical details behind those implementations.
+Tests should stem from the requirements expected to be implemented, not the methods and classes implementing those requirements.

 > Explicitly Test Behavior To Implicitly Test The Code Covering That Behavior